 “I saw 55 films in eight days and was in therapy afterwards because it was really tense,” Falter says, laughing now at the memory of calling his wife halfway through, in tears, because he’d just watched eight films back-to-back and three featured rape, two involved incest, two had child murders, and one included a dog death.

-“The dog death is usually what gets me – that’s the coup de grâce,” he says, jokingly.
+“The dog death is usually what gets me; that’s the coup de grâce,” he says with a wry chuckle.

 And although it sounds like fantastic fun — wandering around Park City, Utah, mingling with world-famous celebrities left and right — really try to imagine watching 55 movies in a week.
 Overwhelming, to say the least.